mdjmplugin/mobile-dj-manager/readme.txt

-**New**: Display break down of event costs on events page **New**: Added option to require deposit to be paid before an event is marked as confirmed **New**: Client profile page is now templated and AJAX based **New**: Client playlist is powered by AJAX
+**New**: Display break down of event costs on events page **New**: Added option to require deposit to be paid before an event is marked as confirmed **New**: Client profile page is now templated and AJAX based **New**: Client profile page has been updated to be more responsive and inline with the formatting of forms used elsewhere **New**: Playlist client and guest pages have been updated to be more responsive and inline with the formatting of forms used elsewhere
+**New**: Client playlist is powered by AJAX
 **New**: Added Twitter and Facebook share links to the client playlist page **New**: Guest playlist form is now powered by AJAX and displays all entries added by the guest during the current session